Ian Hunter/Mott The Hoople Bootlegs

 LPs

-Surprisingly there was only one vinyl bootleg (that I know of) from Ian's solo career.
+Surprisingly there was only one unofficial vinyl release (that I know of) from Ian's solo career.

 CDs